Best Workout Order for Women: Strength Before Cardio for Fat Loss and Muscle Activation

 Email

-Discover the best workout order for women — strength before cardio — to maximize fat loss, muscle activation, and metabolic efficiency.
-Science-based and results-driven with Lisa Airvolk.
+Discover the science-based workout order for women — strength before cardio — to maximize fat loss, muscle activation, and metabolic efficiency.

-Many women train regularly — but not always in the most effective order.
-Scientific research shows that the sequence of strength and cardio training significantly affects fat loss, muscle tone, and hormonal balance.
+Research clearly shows that the sequence of strength and cardio training influences fat metabolism, muscle tone, and hormonal response.

 Phase 1: Lower Body Strength Training — The Metabolic Engine

-The lower body contains the largest muscles (glutes, quads, hamstrings) and is key to boosting metabolism and shaping the body.
+The lower body contains the body’s largest muscle groups — glutes, quads, and hamstrings — which drive metabolism and shape the feminine physique.

 Benefits: